Yaron Brook: Politics and economics

 Brook is an outspoken proponent of laissez-faire capitalism.
-In appearances on CNBC and several articles and speeches, he has defended the rights of corporations and businessmen and upheld the virtues of capitalism.
+In appearances on CNBC and several articles and speeches, he has defended and upheld what he views as the rights of companies and businessmen and the virtues of capitalism.
 In a January 7, 2007, editorial in USA Today, he defended multimillion-dollar CEO pay packages against the attempt by the government to regulate them.
 In a 2010 interview, Brook called the efforts of Democrats to raise taxes on multi-millionaires "totally immoral."
 He criticized George W. Bush for signing the Sarbanes-Oxley Act, which regulates corporate accounting practices.
 He has also argued that antitrust laws are "unjust and make no sense ethically or economically."